What is Transcendental Meditation?

 However, if we could bring the mind in a state of pure silence (no perceptions, no doing, and no thoughts), then our attention can come back to just “being”, our true selves.

-Truly being yourself is a powerful experience that can create profound changes on almost all aspects of life, as the video above shows.
+Truly being yourself is a powerful experience that can create profound changes on almost all aspects of life.
 Unfortunately, most people go through their entire lives without ever having this experience, because they don’t know how to bring the mind to this state.

 But how do we bring the mind to a state of pure silence?
 Not seeing or doing anything is easy, just sit on a chair and close your eyes, but how can we have no thoughts?
 We can’t force the mind not to think.
 The more we try not to think the more we are actually thinking.